marwan362/palm_task/README.md

 A React Native application for tracking daily wellness metrics and providing personalized suggestions.

+## Tech Stack Used
+- React Native
+- react-native-reanimated (v2)
+- Tamagui for styling

 ## Features

 - **Mood Tracking**: Select your current mood from a visual picker